 The Brundall Neighbourhood Plan provides the first ever statutory planning policy document specifically for Brundall.
-This means that, if adopted, it will have the same weight as planning policy documents prepared by Broadland District Council and the Broads Authority; it is therefore a truly important landmark for the community.
+This means that it has the same weight as planning policy documents prepared by Broadland District Council and the Broads Authority; it is therefore a truly important landmark for the community.